 Skip to content

-Provided Application (Black-Box Testing)
+Provided Application (Black-Box)

-When to Use
+When to use

-• Smoke testing --- run Stove tests as post-deployment checks in CI/CD
+• Smoke testing.
+Post-deployment checks in CI/CD

 Configure